SilentCaMXMF/DebianUpdater/README.md

 ## Usage

-Just clone the repository to /usr/local/bin and type updategrade.sh anywhere on the terminal to do all task automatically.
+Just clone the repository to /usr/local/bin
+Change permissions for the .sh file with `chmod +x updategrade.sh` type updategrade.sh anywhere on the terminal to do all task automatically.
 Works on Debian releases.